A Clearer Vision of Open-Mindedness

 In today's pluralistic and complex society, open-mindedness is depicted as a virtuous quality that one must seek to acquire.
 With globalization and the constant progress of communication technologies, people increasingly open themselves to different cultures, norms, and beliefs.
 Openness is one of the most sought after attributes by employers, and many influential leaders credit their success to this specific skill.
 But how do we define an open-minded person in 2018?

-It is hard to obtain a clear, universal definition of open-mindedness because everyone has different ways of describing the concept.
+It is hard to obtain a clear, universal definition of this concept because everyone has different ways of describing it.
 Most people claim to be “open-minded”, making this notion very subjective.

 As social science researcher Jeremy E. Sherman wrote in Psychology Today in 2013, many people are “closed to the possibility that they’re closed-minded.”
-Throughout his researches, he noticed that people tend to consider those who disagree with them as closed-minded.
-The irony of this observation clearly indicates that there are misconceptions about openness.
+Throughout his research, he noticed that people tend to consider those who disagree with them as displaying closed-mindedness.
+The irony of this observation clearly indicates that there are misconceptions about what open and closed minds entail.

-Generally speaking, open-mindedness refers to the willingness to hear and consider different ideas and to try new things.
-Open individuals usually accept others' values and beliefs, and do not see their opinion as the only right way.
+Generally speaking, openness refers to the willingness to hear and consider different ideas and to try new things.
+Open individuals usually accept others' values and beliefs; an open mind doesn't quickly reject oppositional opinions as wrong.
 According to Sherman, people are sufficiently open-minded if they are receptive to strong arguments against their committed beliefs.

 Self-made billionaire and founder of the investment firm Bridgewater Associates Ray Dalio attributes his success to the open-minded culture he developed and established in his company.
 In his recent book Principles, he explains that having an open mind has helped him recover from major failures and turn around seemingly hopeless situations.

-Dalio thinks that even though most people are reluctant to consider information that is inconsistent with their worldview, exploring different ideas and possibilities is critical in making good decisions.
+Dalio thinks that even though most people are reluctant to consider information that is inconsistent with their worldview, exploring different ideas and possibilities outside one's comfort zone is critical in making good decisions.
 “I have found triangulating with highly believable people who are willing to have thoughtful disagreements has never failed to enhance my learning and sharpen the quality of my decision making” , he writes.

-It is easy to understand the importance of developing openness, but can some people be naturally more open-minded?
+It is easy to understand the importance of developing a curious, accepting philosophy towards life, but can some people be naturally more open-minded?
 Modern psychology suggests that this attribute is shaped by a specific personality type.

 Openness to Experience